anna-dor-plumsail/documents-docs/source/document-generation/xlsx/external-links.rst

 Links
 =====

-**Create DOCX document from template** action allows you to add dynamic hyperlinks to a location on the web.
+The templating engine allows you to add dynamic hyperlinks to a location on the web.

 You can download the source document and the result document for the example described below in `links demo <./demos.html#links>`_.